tomphp/climbing-the-pyramid/climbing_the_pyramid.md

-In my experience, these rules, used with a supporting architecture (like the one described in [this talk](https://skillsmatter.com/skillscasts/8567-testable-software-architecture)), have always lead me to a fast and stable test suite which gives me the confidence I need to run and change my application.
+In my experience, these rules, used with a supporting architecture (like the one described in [this talk](https://skillsmatter.com/skillscasts/8567-testable-software-architecture)), have always led me to a fast and stable test suite which gives me the confidence I need to run and change my application.

 ## The Example